StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 ## Installing the App

-After copying your app package to your StarlingX cluster(in my case a virtual AIO-SX, we can now proceed to install it.
+After copying your app package to your StarlingX cluster, we can now proceed to install it.
 But before installing it, please guarantee that your platform-integ-apps application is installed.

 ```
 source /etc/platform/openrc
-system application-show platform-integ-apps | grep applied
+system application-show platform-integ-apps | grep applieed
 ```
 if the following output is:
 ```